cossacklabs/product-docs/content/themis/languages/nodejs/installation.md

 2. Try another distribution with OpenSSL that matches Node.js.

+Furthermore, here is how community solves this issue:

-3. Try to install OpenSSL version that matches your Node.js.
+1. Try to install OpenSSL version that matches your Node.js.
 Probably, it will require building OpenSSL from the sources.
 Then, you will have to rebuild [Themis and JsThemis from sources](#building-latest-version-from-source).
 Don't forget to [specify the path](../../../installation/installation-from-sources/#cryptographic-backends) to the new OpenSSL.

-4. You can try to build Themis and JsThemis from the sources with [Boringssl engine](../../../installation/installation-from-sources/#boringssl).
+2. You can try to build Themis and JsThemis from the sources with [Boringssl engine](../../../installation/installation-from-sources/#boringssl).

 However, none of these options are ideal because they can lock you to specific versions of software and disable the ability to update components and dependencies.